adityakm24/Equidor/README.md

 # Equidor
 Equidor is a simple web application to monitor students while taking online tests.
-It uses 3 types of inputs:
+It uses 4 types of inputs from 2 sources:
 1) web-cam video and mic audio
 2) screen capture video and audio